prbutler/EZProxy_IP_Blacklist/Readme.txt

 	IncludeFile EZProxy_IP_Blacklist_RejectIP.txt

-OCLC provides documentation on RejectIP here: http://www.oclc.org/support/services/ezproxy/documentation/cfg/rejectip.en.html
+OCLC provides documentation on RejectIP here: https://help.oclc.org/Library_Management/EZproxy/Configure_resources/RejectIP

 --IFIP--
 For use with file: EZProxy_IP_Blacklist_IFIP.txt - https://github.com/prbutler/EZProxy_IP_Blacklist/blob/master/EZProxy_IP_Blacklist_IFIP.txt

 RejectIP does not create an entry in the EZproxy audit files for a rejected IP address.
-An alternative method to RejectIP for blocking and creating an audit entry was documented on the Unofficial EZproxy Self-Support Wiki at the Restricted IP Logging and Response page: https://pluto.potsdam.edu/ezproxywiki/index.php/Restricted_IP_Logging_and_Response
+An alternative method to RejectIP for blocking and creating an audit entry was documented on the Unofficial EZproxy Self-Support Wiki at the Restricted IP Logging and Response page.

 Since the wiki was closed and the technique is important, I added the contents of the wiki page to a text file in this repo.
 All credit for this work goes to Duane Denham, Computer Specialist at Oklahoma State University.
 See the file here: https://github.com/prbutler/EZProxy_IP_Blacklist/blob/master/Restricted_IP_Logging_and_Response.txt